 In hydrovac excavation, pressurized water is used to dig holes in the earth with pinpoint accuracy.
-This can be used to dig a trench, locate an underground utility line without damaging anything that might be buried there – a process called daylighting.
+This can be used to find an underground utility line without damaging anything that might be buried there – a process called daylighting.

-The hydrovac operator uses a dig wand to deliver a continual blast of high-pressure water.
-This loosens up the earth, turning it into a slurry.
+The hydrovac operator uses a dig wand to deliver a continual blast of high-pressure water to the ground.
+This loosens up the earth, turning it into a thick slurry.
 The slurry is simultaneously suctioned up the vacuum tube into the storage tank on the truck until the hole is dug.

-The high-pressure water can be heated to be able to cut through frozen earth, allowing operators to dig through winter.
-It is robust enough to deal with hard clay and all soil types.
+The high-pressure water can be heated to be able to cut through frozen earth, allowing operators to dig during winter.

 Hydrovac crews are also able to access hard to reach spaces with extra length vacuum hoses, without disturbing existing lawns and landscaping.